Blog, events & news

 Retailers must look at what’s hiding within the surges of website traffic

-As consumers flock to their favourite online stores in their thousands, it creates an ideal opportunity for bad bots to hide their malicious activity amidst the noise.
+As consumers flock to their favorite online stores in their thousands, it creates an ideal opportunity for bad bots to hide their malicious activity amidst the noise.

 Bots should play a key part in any retailer’s strategy, and not all bots are bad.
 In fact, some must be encouraged, including search engine bots and third-party bots responsible for driving customers and generating sales.
 However, bad bots can skew analytics, harvest data and carry out a multitude of fraudulent activities.